Welcome to the community website for the district of Draycott in the Moors.

 This website is primarily meant for people living in Draycott-in-the Moors & Cresswell & Totmonslow.
 But, if you’re just visiting, that’s fine too!

-It’s written by independent local volunteers, interested citizens, and is a labour of love only.
+It’s written by independent local volunteers, interested citizens, and is a no-profit labour of love only.
+The website receives no income (including grants and advertising revenue).

 This is not a council publication, or funded by the council.
 The council has its own separate website.